 FMA 3249.
 Documentary Workshop II.
 4 Credit Hours.

-This second semester of documentary workshop will expand the original documentary short produced in Documentary Workshop I. The course will explore creative editing strategies and introduce a Post-Production workflow process to identify the main thread and ideas for our final film.
+This course will expand the original documentary short produced in Documentary Workshop I. We will introduce creative editing strategies and introduce a post-production workflow process to identify the main thread and ideas for our final film.
 At the start of the semester, students will evaluate their footage (logging) and define a set of steps called Milestones, which will guide their project towards completion.
 Each completed Milestone is developed with the instructor's assistance and is presented according to class assignment deadlines.
 By the end of the semester, each student will have completed their final documentary.
+Class sessions will consist of screenings, readings, and short writing exercises.

 Repeatability: This course may not be repeated for additional credits.